 Charah Solutions provided project design, engineering and completion of pond excavation for a multi-phase, multi-year landfill operations and gypsum handling.
 Phase I of the project involved excavating and transporting over 340,000 tons of ash from the basin to the onsite landfill.
 Phase II, still ongoing, involves removing 100,000 tons of soil to lower a dam by 25 ft., installing French drains and constructing a structural fill pad to allow for the installation of a Waste Water Treatment building.
 Read more »

-To meet changing regulatory requirements, a utility decided in 2014 to excavate or close many of its coal ash basins but needed an innovative solution to complete the clean closure of ash ponds at multiple generating stations.
+To meet changing regulatory requirements, a utility decided in 2014 to excavate or close many of its coal ash basins but needed an innovative solution to complete the closure by removal of ash ponds at multiple generating stations.
 Read more »